Mozart: Symphony 12 - 14

 Winds: flute, horn

 One almost misses the more pointed sound of oboes over the smooth tone of flutes in this final movement.
-Oboes provided a little more rhythmic stability in the wind section, as well as a more insistent tone for a symphonic send off.
+Oboes provide a little more rhythmic stability in the wind section, as well as a more insistent tone for a symphonic send off.
 Luckily, the little jabs of horn are still present.

 And if one has forgotten, the Danish National Chamber Orchestra add such joy and impetus to these early symphonies.